xylolmao/Old-Spotify-Gen/README.md

 # Old-Spotify-Gen
 Releasing A Spotify Gen I Made A While Ago Cus Y Not

-# Spotify Iss Weird Cus Sometimes It Asks For A Captcha And Sometimes It Doesn't...Because Of This I Ledt A 7 Second Time Out For Yall To Solve The Captcha if there is one
+# Spotify Is Weird Cus Sometimes It Asks For A Captcha And Sometimes It Doesn't...Because Of This I Left A 7 Second Time Out For Yall To Solve The Captcha if there is one

 # any Issues dm xylo#6666